donxoel/project_euler/README.md

 ## Markers

 - Use of Dijkstra algorithm in Problems 18 and 67
-- Creation of permutation function (see own repository)
+- Creation of permutation function ([see own repository](https://github.com/donxoel/permutations) or Problem 49)
 - Sieve of Eratosthenes, Collatz
 - Sorting algorithms (Quicksort, see Problem 22)